-A Guide to Your Higher Studies in Germany
+A Guide for Higher Studies in Germany for Indian Students

 Germany has so many sides to it, from fascinating landscapes, to inspiring art and culture scenes and a modern world-class economy.
 Germany has always been in the forefront of technological advances and innovative inventions.
 If you choose to study in Germany, you will be learning about the latest technological advances and trends in your particular subject.
 The country’s rich history and culture make Germany an exciting and rewarding place to live and study.
 Come and gain an insight into an exciting country right in the heart of Europe.

 The standard of living in Germany is amongst the highest in the world.
 This is to a large extent a result of the successful German industry.
 The car production industry in Germany is for example one of the world’s largest.
 The financial center of the country, as well as of the entire European Union, is found in Frankfurt, a truly cosmopolitan city with the largest airport in Europe.

 German university education continues to be tuition free.
 Students usually Germany colleges and universities have to pay only for textbooks, certain administrative fees, and for room and board.
 However, most states continue to assess a semester fee that ranges from about 50 to 300 euros.
 In some states if a student’s studies exceed four semesters, there is a special tuition charge of 500 to 800 euros per each additional semester.

 As of 2013, there were a total of 427 institutions of higher education in Germany.
 Besides 108 universities, there were six teachers colleges, 17 theological seminaries, and 52 art colleges, 215 technical institutes and 29 state administrative training institutes.
 Fewer than 100 of these are private institutions.